PythonNut/zsh-config/README.md

 * Automatically extract options and their descriptions from manpages and stream them to the completion system.
 * etc.

-My goal is to comtinue adding features and deep integration with other tools.
+My goal is to continue adding features and deep integration with other tools.
 I also want this to be portable to other forms of Linux (Mac OS is a much more distant goal, as I don't own a Mac).
 Currently being tested on:

 * Arch Linux 64
 * Fedora 16 stable 64